MaxBittker/audio-visualization-shader-boilerplate/README.md

 # webcam-shader-boilerplate

 This is an opinionated starter repo for writing fragment shader code that interacts with microphone input in the browser, to visualize audio!

 `npm run start` to start the devserver.

 Annotated dependency list:
-- `meyda`: audio feature extraction library.
-It works with the Web Audio API (or plain old JavaScript arrays) to expose information about the timbre and perceived qualities of sound.

-- `regl`:  Declarative wrapper over WebGL state machine.
+* `regl`: Declarative wrapper over WebGL state machine.
 A regl command is analogous to a react component.
 We have a single command, `drawTriangle`.

-- `glslify`: Enables importing libraries from node_modules, aka `#pragma glslify: hsv2rgb = require('glsl-hsv2rgb')`.
+* `glslify`: Enables importing libraries from node_modules, aka `#pragma glslify: hsv2rgb = require('glsl-hsv2rgb')`.
 Makes GLSL fun.

-- `glsl-hsv2rgb`: An example of a glslify library.
+* `glsl-hsv2rgb`: An example of a glslify library.
 Does some fancy math to convert between color spaces, and does it with branchless logic.

-- `webpack`:  Handles packing index.js and it's dependencies into bundle.js, suitable for the browser.

-- `webpack-dev-server`: Runs webpack in a mode that auto-reloads in your browser.

-- `glslify-loader`: Runs glslify for webpack and resolves `.glsl` files to javascript strings.

-- `raw-loader`: Sidekick for `glslify-loader`.
-Resolves and loads raw text files for webpack, in this case `fragment.glsl`
+* `shader-reload-cli`: budo + live shader reloading

 ## glslify libraries to consider (adapted from the [stackgl wiki](https://github.com/stackgl/stackgl.github.io/wiki))